Kathy Castor

 The daughter of former Florida state senator, president of the University of South Florida, and Florida education commissioner Betty Castor, Kathy Castor was born in Miami and raised in Tampa.
 She graduated from Emory College and the Florida State University College of Law.
 After law school, Castor primarily worked in public administration law.
-She was first elected to the House in 2006 and has been reelected seven times.
+She was first elected to the House in 2006.

 Early life

 Castor was born in Miami.
 Her mother, Betty Castor (née Elizabeth Bowe), is a former University of South Florida president, a former Hillsborough County commissioner, a former Florida state senator, a former Florida education commissioner, and a 2004 U.S. Senate candidate.
 Her father, Donald F. Castor, was a Hillsborough County judge and died in April 2013.
 Castor was raised in Tampa and graduated from Chamberlain High School in 1984.
 She holds a bachelor's degree in political science from Emory University (1988) and a J.D. from Florida State University College of Law (1991).
 She is a member of Delta Delta Delta sorority.